whiteoctober/IATI/readme.md

 This won't work on heroku as yet (because the memcached is user/pass protected) - though can help with local development.

 (note, to clear memcached: `echo "flush_all" | nc localhost 11211` )

+### Redis

+Redis can also be used to cache requests, to enable the redis add-on on heroku (and caching on the app):

+    heroku addons:add redistogo

+And to use redis locally

+    REDISTOGO_URL=redis://user:pass@url:port/ node web.js

+(interestingly, you can use the redistogo url from your heroku app, run `heroku config` to find it)

+…Just now - there isn't a good option for cache expiry,  but removing and adding the add-on should do the trick.